 For several months my blog graphics were inspired by that style, even my topics.
 But, in that path, is where I found what I truly wanted to show.
-Step by step I got closer and closer to the real me, with a more colorful approach, embracing my girly side.
-That’s how Fashiony Fab as we know it was born (a bit dramatic there).
+Step by step I got closer and closer to the real me, embracing a style I loved the most.
 If I hadn’t started somewhere, I wouldn’t be here right now.

-Do you see where I’m going with this?
-Don’t get me wrong, stealing work from others is a big No-No and it’s not acceptable whatsoever.
+Don’t get me wrong, stealing work from others is a big no-no and it’s not acceptable whatsoever.
 But the idea I love so much about that beautiful book is that being original doesn’t necessarily only means to invent something completely from scratch.
 It’s simply allowing an event, image or idea to inspire you and make it your own.

 The moment you take it, transform it and create something from your perspective, then it’s already different.
 Therefore, you are being original.

 Take this post for example.
 That book inspired me to write this, but I’m not taking the words in it and saying I wrote them.
 I’m taking them in and creating something using what I learned from it.
 There’s a big difference.

 So, if you are creating that amazing e-course, workshop, business idea or even blog post, and you are scared about someone out there doing the same, don’t be.
 Just create it and show it to the world.